Michael-Holmes-SDE/TicTacToe/doc/Plan.md

 Deliver:

-*   [ ] A set of test cases that you have personally run on your computer.
+*   [X] A set of test cases that you have personally run on your computer.
-    *   Include a description of what happened for each test case.
     *   A bug I found was that the AI seemed to choose a random cell instead of the one outlined in the AI team's test cases (it turns out it was actually random).
 This was fixed by modifying the open-cells and strategy-oracle functions as stated above in Phase 2: Implementation by temporarily switching tuples between one and two dimensions
     *   The main test case I used was the easter egg, where it runs dozens of automated AI vs AI games quickly and did a keyword search for win I found there were none, meaning that each game was a draw just like it's supposed to be.
 This test can be done by typing without apostrophes 'joshua' into the prompt from the main screen of the game(the one with the tic-tac-toe logo)
     *   I used the set of test cases created by the AI team.
 For the sake of space I will only include the test cases I used:
-    **  A Human playing as 'X':

-	Open with 1

-	O plays 5
-	Respond with 7
-	O plays 4
-	Respond with 6
-	O plays 2
-	Respond with 8
-	O plays 9
-	Respond with 3, drawing the game

-	Open with 2

-	O plays 1
-	Respond with 5
-	O plays 8
-	Respond with 7
-	O plays 3
-	Respond with 6
-	O plays 4
-	Respond with 9, drawing the game

-	Open with 3

-	O plays 5
-	Respond with 9
-	O plays 6
-	Respond with 4
-	O plays 1
-	Respond with 8
-	O plays 7
-	Respond with 2, drawing the game

-    ** A Human playing as 'O':

-	X opens with 1

-	Respond with 3
-	X plays 4
-	Respond with 7
-	X plays 5
-	Respond with 6
-	X plays 9, winning the game

-	X opens with 2

-	Respond with 8
-	X plays 1
-	Respond with 3
-	X plays 7
-	Respond with 4
-	X plays 5
-	Respond with 9
-	X plays 6, drawing the game

-	X opens with 3

-	Respond with 4
-	X plays 1
-	Respond with 2
-	X plays 5
-	Respond with 7
-	X plays 9, winning the game
+    *  **A Human playing as 'X'**:

+	1. Open with 1
+	2. O plays 5
+	3. Respond with 7
+	4. O plays 4
+	5. Respond with 6
+	6. O plays 2
+	7. Respond with 8
+	8. O plays 9
+	9. Respond with 3, drawing the game

+	1. Open with 2
+	2. O plays 1
+	3. Respond with 5
+	4. O plays 8
+	5. Respond with 7
+	6. O plays 3
+	7. Respond with 6
+	8. O plays 4
+	9. Respond with 9, drawing the game

+	1. Open with 3
+	2. O plays 5
+	3. Respond with 9
+	4. O plays 6
+	5. Respond with 4
+	6. O plays 1
+	7. Respond with 8
+	8. O plays 7
+	9. Respond with 2, drawing the game

+    * **A Human playing as 'O'**:

+	1. X opens with 1
+	2. Respond with 3
+	3. X plays 4
+	4. Respond with 7
+	5. X plays 5
+	6. Respond with 6
+	7. X plays 9, winning the game

+	1. X opens with 2
+	2. Respond with 8
+	3. X plays 1
+	4. Respond with 3
+	5. X plays 7
+	6. Respond with 4
+	7. X plays 5
+	8. Respond with 9
+	9. X plays 6, drawing the game

+	1. X opens with 3
+	2. Respond with 4
+	3. X plays 1
+	4. Respond with 2
+	5. X plays 5
+	6. Respond with 7
+	7. X plays 9, winning the game

 ## Phase 4: Deployment